-Students should schedule their first committee meeting during December after their Public Research Presentations.
+Students should schedule their first committee meeting during December after their Public Research Presentations, before the start of the college's winter break.
 Sending committee members a Doodle Poll in order to arrange a time that works for all is highly recommended.
 It is recommended to invite the committee members to attend the Public Research Presentation (although attendance is not required - they can view the video recording afterward), and then convene the meeting after the presentations have concluded.
-If that arrangement doesn't work for committee members, please make other plans to meet before the December/January break.
+If that arrangement doesn't work for committee members, please make other plans to meet before the start of the college's winter break.

-Students must schedule the second committee meeting to happen no later than the last Friday before Spring Break to allow time for students to apply constructive feedback before the final review meeting.
+Students must schedule the second committee meeting to happen no later than the last Friday before Spring Break to allow time for students to apply constructive feedback before the final Thesis review meeting.